redox-os/book/src/ch08-06-build-system-reference.md

 - `make rebuild` - Rebuild all recipes with changes (it don't detect changes on the Redox toolchain), including download changes from GitLab, it should be your normal `make` target.
 - `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. Change the `recipe-name` part with the name of your recipe, e.g. `make r.games`.
 The package is built even if it is not in your filesystem config.

+(This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate)

 - `make r.recipe1 r.recipe2` - Build two or more recipes with one command (cumulative compilation).
 - `make c.recipe-name` - Removes the binary and intermediate build artifacts of the recipe.
 - `make c.recipe1 c.recipe2` - Clean two or more recipe binaries with one command (cumulative cleanup).